ntavas/ntavas/README.md

 - 👋 Hi, I’m Konstantinos Ntavarinos.
 - 💻 Full Stack Developer for European Dynamics.
 - 👀 I’m interested in programming and cloud development.
-- 📫 How to reach me Email: ntavarinos.k@gmail.com
+- 📫 Reach me via Email: ntavarinos.k@gmail.com

 <!---
 ntavas/ntavas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.